Susie Maroney: Personal life

-She gave birth to a daughter, Paris Seana Maroney, on 19 June 2008.
-The baby's father, Maroney's estranged husband Robert Daniels, engaged a solicitor to legally challenge her name because it excluded his surname.
+Maroney gave birth to a daughter in 2008.
+The baby's father, Maroney's estranged husband Robert Daniels, engaged a solicitor to legally challenge her name because she did not give the baby his surname.

-Maroney later married Darren May, a furniture maker.
-She gave birth to a daughter, named Capri, on 1 September 2010.
-Maroney and May separated when Maroney was pregnant with his second child.
+Maroney later married Darren May, a furniture maker, and gave birth to a daughter in 2010.
+Maroney and May separated when Maroney was pregnant with their second child.

-In November 2016, Susie married Perry Cross, a former rugby union footballer and a quadriplegic since the age of 19, after an injury caused by a tackle during a Queensland Rugby Union trial.
+In November 2016, she married Perry Cross, a former rugby union footballer and a quadriplegic since the age of 19, after an injury caused by a tackle during a Queensland Rugby Union trial.
 They separated after about a year.

-On 22 February 2016, it was revealed in New Idea magazine that she had been diagnosed with melanoma.
+On 22 February 2016, it was revealed in New Idea magazine that Maroney had been diagnosed with melanoma.